Don't just hope for a cure — help us find one.

-Individuals with dementia or those who are at risk of developing it, caregivers and healthy volunteers with no dementia issues are urgently needed to participate in more than 250 actively enrolling clinical trials focused on Alzheimer's and other dementias.
+Individuals living with dementia or those who are at risk of developing it, caregivers and healthy volunteers with no dementia issues are urgently needed to participate in hundreds of actively enrolling clinical trials focused on Alzheimer's and other dementia.
 Recruiting and retaining trial participants is now the greatest obstacle, other than funding, to developing the next generation of Alzheimer's treatments.

 Benefits of clinical trials